 Postural hypotension is a sudden drop in blood pressure when changing position, for example getting up out of a chair.
 It can make you feel very light-headed, which will affect your balance.
 You may experience postural hypotension as a symptom of Parkinson’s.
 But it can also be caused by the drugs used to treat Parkinson’s.

-It is important to get help and advice about how to avoid falls.
-Whether or not you have fallen over before, anxiety or fear of falling can increase the likelihood of it happening.
-Your GP, specialist or Parkinson’s nurse can offer advice on how to avoid future accidents, or refer you to a physiotherapist or occupational therapist.
+Your GP, specialist or Parkinson’s nurse can also give you advice on how to avoid future accidents, or refer you to a physiotherapist or occupational therapist.

 Get into a rhythm when you walk

 Try counting each step, marching on the spot, stepping over patterns on the floor, humming or singing to yourself.
-You might use a mantra such as ‘walk tall’ or ‘stride out’ to help you stay focused when walking.
+You could repeat a word or phrase such as ‘walk tall’ or ‘stride out’ to help you stay focused when walking.

 Move to the beat

-As an alternative to counting or chanting, a physiotherapist may suggest walking to the tick of a metronome to help you maintain a rhythm.
+Walking to the tick of a metronome can help you maintain a rhythm, or help you restart walking if you freeze.
 A metronome is a device that produces a regular tick or beat that musicians use to keep to a rhythm.
-They are available from musical instrument suppliers.
+They are available from musical instrument shops or online.